 We are currently testing ten hypotheses weekly as a minimum.
 The result is a list of qualified leads, so Dashly managers can sell our growth marketing services to them.

 It proves that the conversion rate to product demos of the leads we generate is higher than that of users we don’t reach out to.

 Thanks to scalable hypotheses, we doubled the number of qualified leads.

 Let’s say we’re running Facebook ads: Is each offer a particular hypothesis or an ad group?
-We simply couldn’t agree on that.
+We couldn’t agree on that.

-It dawned on us that if we handled everything on our own, it would take us long to get on the ground and achieve the goals we set.
+It dawned on us that if we handled everything on our own, it would take us a long to get on the ground and achieve the goals we set.
 So this wasn’t an option for us.

-So, we asked Growth Academy, a hypothesis testing school.
+So, we asked Growth Academy, a hypothesis-testing school.
 Antony, a Growth Academy expert, became our consultant.